reel2bits/reel2bits/README.md

 Edit config: conf/app.ini

-Launch how you want the "./reel2bits web" and "./reel2bits worker"
+Launch how you want the "./reel2bits web" and "./reel2bits worker" Or use the Systemd Unit files in "conf/" directory and adapt them

 # Contact, issues
 - Main contact: Dashie: dashie (at) sigpipe (dot) me